kudobuilder/kudo.dev/content/README.md

 features:
 - title: Focus on your software …
   details: The Kubernetes Universal Declarative Operator (KUDO) is a highly productive toolkit for writing Kubernetes Operators.
-- title: … not deploying it to Kubernetes
+- title: … not on deploying it to Kubernetes
-  details: Using KUDO, you can deploy your applications, give your users the tools they need to operate it, and understand how it's behaving in their environments – all without a PhD in Kubernetes.
+  details: Using KUDO you can deploy your applications, have the tools needed to operate them, and understand how they're behaving – all without a Ph.D. in Kubernetes.
 - title: Automate Day-2 Operations
   details: KUDO lets you configure an Operator’s entire lifecycle using a declarative spec, including things like backup/restore.
 You don’t have to write Go unless you want to.
 footer: Written in Go, maintained by good people.